 resident independence, dignity, respect, and well-being in the most

-A supportive living facility is either a free-standing facility or a distinct
+A supportive living facility is (i) a free-standing facility or (ii) a distinct

-physical and operational entity within a nursing facility.
+physical and operational entity within a mixed-use building that meets the criteria established in subsection (d).
 A supportive

 living facility integrates housing with health, personal care, and supportive

 services and is a designated setting that offers residents their own

 separate, private, and distinct living units.

 shall be selected by the Department based upon criteria

 that may include the need for services in a geographic area, the